backdrop-contrib/simplesamlphp_auth/README.txt

 -- TROUBLESHOOTING --

-The most common reason for things not working is the SP session storage type not being set to memcache.
+The most common reason for things not working is the SP session storage type is still set to phpsession.

 -- CONTACT --